TLATER/nix-webapps/README.md

 Unfortunately getting Firefox to open links in your normal browser is not possible; copying links out is the best alternative.
 Alt+1-9 can be used to switch tabs even without the UI if you get stuck.

+## Contributing

+Contributions are welcome!
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for hints on how the repository works, and what you should do to get patches approved.